nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## 1. Introduction

-TypeTask is a task manager for active users who prefer to manage their tasks and plans by keyboard commands.
+TypeTask is a task manager for active users who prefer to manage their tasks and plans using text commands.
 TypeTask works on a Java desktop application that has a graphical user interface (GUI) executed with JavaFX. <br>

 This guide illustrates the design and implementation of TypeTask.
 It will guide you as a developer to understand how TypeTask functions and show you how to be a part of its progress.  <br>